rvignav/centivize/README.md

 # Centivize Telemedicine
-Smart Telemedicine for the individual patient.
+Smart telemedicine for the individual patient.